junikimm717/fls-assignment-public/syllabus.md

 [https://piazza.com/mit/spring2026/6s913](https://piazza.com/mit/spring2026/6s913).
 Announcements and any other class discussion will take place there.

+Lectures and lab hours will take place at **34-301**.
+We will try our best to record lectures and allow for remote participation.

+The course will move quite fast, so lecture and lab hour participation is strongly recommended.

 # Assignment

-The assignment for this course has four main parts, named `busybox`, `kernel`, `image`, `user`, which represent different stages of an OS bootstrapping build system.
+The assignment for this course has four main parts, named `busybox`, `kernel`, `user`, `image`, which represent different stages of an OS bootstrapping build system.
 All parts must be completed and integrated together to receive credit for the course.
 The parts all rely on one another.
 The assignment must be submitted by **Friday, January 30, 2026 11:59PM GMT-5**.